-- only ever use the supplied wood set; - place the wood set exactly as described; - make sure the pilot burner and the surrounding space remain free (see Appendix 3, fig. 15); - make sure thermocouple 2 and the surrounding space remain free (see appendix 3, fig. 16); - make sure the slot between and around the burners remains free; - make sure that the vermiculite's fine dust does not get on the burners.
+- Make sure the pilot burner and the surrounding space remain free (see Appendix 3, fig. 14a); - Make sure thermocouple 2 and the surrounding space remain free (see appendix 3, fig. 14b); - Make sure that the slot between the burner and the vermiculite tray is kept free.